 Wakili Personal Retirement Benefits Scheme is a formal retirement savings plan for members of the Association and their non-Advocate employees.
 It is a structured and professionally run scheme to enable the Advocates to save towards their retirement.

-Partnership between the Advocates’ Benevolent Association and Counsellors and Psychologists Society of Kenya (CPS-K).
+Partnership between the Advocates’ Benevolent Association and Amani Counselling Centre and Training Institute (ACCTI).

 The Board of Management is cognizant of the fact that the legal profession is competitive and demanding; and that members are vulnerable to stress, anxiety, burnout, depression, divorce, substance abuse, and compulsive behaviors and their reluctance to seek help as they are fearful, in denial, afraid of being embarrassed.
 As such, the mental health of Advocates has become a very critical issue and the same has been further exacerbated by the Covid 19 pandemic.

-Individuals in need of assistance can contact the ABA Secretariat through the details provided below or the Counsellors and Psychologists Society of Kenya (CPS-K) Chairperson, Mr. Kimani Githongo, Advocate on 0722-715-424.
+Individuals in need of assistance can contact the ABA Secretariat through the details provided below or Amani Counselling Centre and Training Institute (ACCTI) on 0112-376-713 or 0722-626-590.

 Partnership between the Advocates’ Benevolent Association and Amref Flying Doctors.